Sarah-Kazi/mood_movie/README.md

    ```
    npm install
    ```
+   run quick start to use the demo version that does not require api keys.
+   otherwise:

 3. **Set up environment variables**
    - Copy `.env.example` to `.env` and fill in your API keys (Groq, Firebase, YouTube, etc).